 They understand the importance of emotional intelligence: of being good listeners and routinely demonstrating the empathy that lies at the heart of a dynamic and inclusive community.
 They can find joy in celebrating their and others’ achievements and savour the rich and diverse lives they lead in an appreciative fashion.
 They come to understand their own unique core values and signature strengths that underpin the integrity with which they approach their lives.

 Positive psychology and coaching feature as part of the circadian rhythms of the school.
 Key elements include a greater awareness of self and others, a focus on positivity and growth mindset and an understanding that students have a great deal of control over the decisions they take and the choices they make.
 Elements of positive psychology feature in PSHCE lessons throughout a student’s school career.
-From the very top downwards, a great majority of school staff including all pastoral staff have undertaken coaching training and a core quintet of qualified coaches lead these courses in-house and export their expertise to other schools.
+From the very top downwards, a great majority of school staff including all pastoral staff have undertaken coaching training and a core quintet of qualified coaches lead these courses in-house, exporting their expertise to other schools.

 The same level of coaching training is also offered to senior students so that they can provide leadership and support among the student body.
 Short courses of coaching training are provided as a general studies option to sixth formers in tandem with City of London School.
 Coaching trained staff are always available for one-to-one conversations as an additional service alongside the school counsellors, either for a quick chat or a more structured series of sessions.
 In such a dynamic and diverse community, having the skills and taking the time to listen closely to and support each other are part of what make CLSG a unique proposition.